A mother and her daughter looking at a smartphone.

 It’s possible.
 We recommend speaking with your account manager to discuss your retirement plan’s rules and how paid leave may affect your retirement goals.

-Employees experiencing their own serious health condition will only be eligible for up to 6 weeks of paid leave in a 24-month period.
+Employees requesting leave due to their own serious health condition will only be eligible for up to 6 weeks of paid leave in a 24-month period.
 Disability Income Insurance gives you protection beyond, and sometimes in addition to, your paid leave eligibility.
 It’s important to talk to your account manager to learn how paid leave and disability work together.

 Check out these articles about the importance of disability insurance: